na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
+**EVENT GUIDE FOR THE CARD GAME:**
+Do 1 card and refresh or pull until you get 1 gold/purple card.
+That's it.
+It's not rocket science stop asking.

 No, it is not too late to play the game.
 The best time to start is now.
 Not just a reroll guide.
 Scroll to the bottom for my last edit date.
 This guide is not outdated.